 Kristin is the VP of Corporate Development and Treasurer of Ambri.
-Kristin joined Ambri in March 2012, with over nine years of experience in the energy industry.
+Kristin joined Ambri in March 2012, with over ten years of experience in the energy industry.
 Kristin brings to Ambri a broad base of knowledge on the electric power sector, including wholesale market design and utility regulation.
 Kristin’s primary focus at Ambri is on market development, and she is also in charge of finance, human resources, and marketing.
 Prior to joining Ambri, Kristin was a senior manager at EnerNOC, where she focused on developing demand-side management partnerships with utilities and grid operators worldwide.
 Prior to EnerNOC, Kristin was an analyst in the energy practice of NERA Economic Consulting.
 Kristin has a BA in Economics from Dartmouth College.